-Trained student volunteer tax preparers help ensure that eligible taxpayers receive the EITC and any other qualifying tax credits.
-All volunteers are certified by the IRS in preparing returns and have had at least one tax course as part of their coursework or law training.
+Trained volunteer tax preparers help ensure that eligible taxpayers receive the EITC and any other qualifying tax credits.

 Electronic filing is provided so that taxpayers can receive their tax refunds quickly.
-Taxpayers using VITA volunteers to help file their taxes do not pay to have their returns prepared and do not pay to get their refunds.
+Taxpayers using VITA volunteers, or the free file software, to help file taxes do not pay to have returns prepared and do not pay to get refunds.

-Eligible households must have a 2022 annual income below $58,000.
-For more information and to schedule an appointment visit biz.uiowa.edu/vita.
-Translation services are available and can be made in advance by calling An Leonard at Johnson County Social Services at 319-356-6090.
+For more information or to schedule an appointment, visit www.johnsoncountyiowa.gov/vita.
+Translation services can be made in advance by calling Johnson County Social Services at 319-356-6090.

-VITA is a partnership among Johnson County Social Services, the UI Tippie College of Business, Iowa Center for Economic Success, and GreenState Credit Union.
+VITA is a partnership among Johnson County Social Services, the Iowa City Public Library, and the Iowa Center for Economic Success.